 What is Xanax and Why Do People Experience Addiction to the Drug?

 Xanax is another name for the drug Alprazolam, which is a benzodiazepine.
 So what are benzodiazepines?
 It is a class of prescription drugs approved for treating conditions such as generalized anxiety disorder (GAD), insomnia, and panic disorders.

 Xanax and other benzodiazepines work to induce a calming effect or to induce sleep.
 Doctors sometimes prescribe Xanax to patients who have ongoing issues with symptoms such as:

 - Sleep disturbances such as difficulty falling asleep or waking during the night

 - Low energy

 Xanax puts the person taking it at risk for physical dependence or addiction, after even a short period of time.
 This is one reason that many physicians prescribe it for as short a duration as possible.
-People that develop an addiction often find ways to get more of the drug prescribed, or to buy Xanax on the street.
+People who develop an addiction often find ways to get more of the drug prescribed or to buy Xanax on the street.

 Signs of Xanax Addiction